Which Vitamins are Fat-Soluble?

 The body already has effective ways to absorb fat.
 So, if you eat these vitamins with foods that are high in fat, they will combine with the fat.
 In other words, they hitch a ride into the fat cells of your body.
 This is why it’s good to eat a moderate amount of foods high in healthy fats.
 Food like avocado benefits your overall health, partly because of the fat it contains.
 These fats pick up any fat-soluble vitamins for easier absorption into your body.

-Fat-soluble vitamins are necessary for a healthy life, but they are only needed in very small amounts.
+You need fat-soluble vitamins for a healthy life, but only in very small amounts.
 If you use supplements with fat-soluble vitamins, you run the risk of building up your vitamin intake to toxic levels.
-This is because your body stores them in your fatty tissue for later use if they are not utilized immediately.
+This is because your body stores them in your fatty tissue for later use if you do not utilize immediately.

 Too much of a fat-soluble vitamin will lead to toxicity, but too little will also lead to negative health effects.
 In the wealthier regions of the world, like the United States, Japan, and Western Europe, vitamin deficiencies are rare.
 They can occasionally happen with people who have very poor diets.
 This may also happen for people dealing with medical conditions, especially those that affect fat absorption.
 These include cystic fibrosis, inflammatory bowel disease, and chronic pancreatitis.
 As an athlete, you may gain some benefits from taking megadoses of certain vitamins.
 But, be careful about your intake of fat-soluble vitamins.
 Vitamin supplements can improve your health and performance when used responsibly.
 Overdoing it, however, can have negative effects on your health and well-being.